 - We give honest service at fair prices.

 When there are lots of web sites out there offering similar products and services to yours, you can’t afford to waste web space on platitudes.
-You need to differentiate yourself from your competition.
-That’s how to capture the attention of your visitors, and that’s an essential first step toward converting them into paying customers.
+You need to avoid platitudes and differentiate yourself from your competition.
+That’s how to capture the attention of your visitors.
+And that’s an essential first step toward converting them into paying customers.